COMCIFS/dREL/README.md

 Examples/Lark directory uses the annotated grammar and the Lark parser to create a fully-functional system for translating dREL code to Python and recursively executing it when provided with a CIF data file.

+A Julia implementation of dREL is available [here](https://github.com/jamesrhester/CIF_dREL.jl).

 Further examples using different coding languages and CIF access libraries are welcome.